ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-33. Complete the sentence: Due to the time-consuming nature of computing gradients for each entry in the training corpus, modern DL libraries utilize a technique that gauges the gradient by first randomly sampling a subset from the training corpus, and then averaging only this subset in every epoch.
+Q. Complete the sentence: Due to the time-consuming nature of computing gradients for each entry in the training corpus, modern DL libraries utilize a technique that gauges the gradient by first randomly sampling a subset from the training corpus, and then averaging only this subset in every epoch.
 This approach is known as $[...]$.
 The actual number of randomly chosen samples in each epoch is termed $[...]$.
 The gradient itself is obtained by an algorithm known as $[...]$.

 <details><summary><b>Answer</b></summary>